Quickly create online forms to receive nearly any file type and information.

 Search thousands of opportunities, and read creative content.

 Since 2013, University of Colorado Press has used Submittable not only to streamline their book proposal process, but to greatly increase the quality of their submissions

 University Press of Colorado is a nonprofit scholarly publisher that includes the Utah State University Press imprint and partners with nine universities (12 campuses) in both states to release around 50 new titles per year.
 For the last seven years, Submittable has helped the press collect, manage, and review book proposals and full manuscripts in six academic disciplines.

 One thing Submittable does really well is that the company listens to customers and works on modifications continually.
 This process of improving the product has resulted in a lot of great new features since we adopted the software.

-University Press of Colorado Director
+Director at University Press of Colorado

 Based in Boulder and founded in 1965, University Press of Colorado, along with its Utah State University Press imprint, has published over 1,000 books, with specialties in anthropology, archaeology, composition, folklore, history, and natural history.

 Prior to adopting Submittable’s platform in 2013, press editors received book submissions in multiple ways and various formats.
 “Some people were mailing us things, some people were emailing them,” says Director Darrin Pratt.
 “Some sent a full manuscript, some would send a prospectus, and they didn’t always send them to the right people.”